microsoft/SimpleStubs/Documentation/DeveloperDocumentation.md

 # Developer Documentation

-This document is targeted for developers who would like to undertand and potentially contribute to the SimpleStubs source code.
+This document is targeted for developers who would like to understand and potentially contribute to the SimpleStubs source code.

 ## Build & Code Generation
 SimpleStubs used Roslyn to generate stubs.
 The code is generated during the build (right before the build actually).